Amos: An Adam-style Optimizer with Adaptive Weight Decay towards Model-Oriented Scale: The Algorithm

 \emph{Factored initial learning-rate:} In Amos, we use $\xi\eta$ as the initial learning-rate, where $\eta$ is the model-oriented scale specified for each variable, and $\xi$ is a global learning-rate shared across all variables.
 For online optimizers, the learning-rate is generally affected by both data and model; by factoring the initial learning-rate into $\xi$ and $\eta$, we disentangle the two to some extent: While $\xi$ is tuned and may depend on the data, $\bm{\tilde{\eta}}$ is calculated from the model architecture.

-\emph{Adaptive L2 regularization}: Unlike AdamW which uses a constant $\gamma$ for weight decay, the Amos weight decay $\bm{\tilde{\gamma}}_t$ is different at each step and varies among variables.
-This L2 regularization is an essential component of Amos that makes trained weights empirically converge to the scale specified by $\bm{\tilde{\eta}}$.
-In addition, $\gamma_t$ decays to $0$ at $t\to\infty$, reducing the bias introduced by L2 regularization; it is also adaptive, in the sense that $\bm{\tilde{\gamma}}_t$ depends on $\bm{\tilde{g}}_t$ so that the variables not getting gradient updates are not regularized, making it robust to sparse gradients.
-Furthermore, as shown in Algorithm~\ref{alg:amos}, $\bm{\tilde{\gamma}}_t$ also controls the speed of learning-rate decay.
-We will give a justification of the form of $\gamma_t$ in \S\,\ref{sec:derivation}.
+\emph{Adaptive L2 regularization}: Unlike AdamW which uses a constant $\gamma$ for weight decay, the Amos weight decay $\bm{\tilde{\gamma}}_t$ is intended to control the scale of trained variables, rather than regularize the loss function; so $\gamma_t$ decays to $0$ at $t\to\infty$ to be less biased, and it is adaptive in the sense that $\bm{\tilde{\gamma}}_t$ depends on $\bm{\tilde{g}}_t$ so that the variables not getting gradient updates are not regularized.
+Thus, the L2 regularization is robust to sparse gradients, and it does not introduce any additional hyper-parameter.
+We will give a heuristic derivation of the form of $\gamma_t$ in \S\,\ref{sec:derivation}.

 \emph{Decay factors}: $\bm{\tilde{d}}_t,\,\bm{\tilde{c}}_t$ are per-parameter decay factors such that $d_0=c_0=1$ and $d_t,\,c_t$ monotonically decrease to $0$ at $t\to\infty$.
 We provide a theoretical derivation of the asymptotic behavior of these factors in \S\,\ref{sec:amos}, together with a default form that works well empirically in all our experiments.
 The decay factors do not depend on a maximum number of training steps, thus enabling arbitrary continuous training.